 Cloud computing is a paradigm that utilizes system resources to provide services across the internet, providing on-demand computer services, such as storage, applications, network connectivity, databases, software solutions, development platforms, processing capabilities, and more.

-Users could access their information from the 'cloud' everywhere, thanks to superior encryption supplied by the service provider; users now need is a strong internet connection.
-Solutions such as applications, data, and infrastructure can be supplied utilizing cloud as a platform.
+Thanks to superior encryption offered by the service provider, users can access their information from the 'cloud' everywhere; they need a strong internet connection.
+Solutions such as applications, data, and infrastructure can be supplied utilizing the cloud platform.

 This transforms cloud computing into a marketing strategy in which the network operator stores and maintains the product.
 Cloud servers do not need to be in a single location; instead, they are commonly deployed over multiple locations and administered by Cloud Service Providers.

 Nowadays, practically everything is operating on the cloud, being saved on the cloud, or being accessible via the cloud, making cloud computing the most sought-after technology across all industries and sectors.